rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 [prior-art]: #prior-art

 - Cargo already provides something similar to this for C library dependencies of -sys crates.
 A `-sys` crate can supply arbitrary artifact paths, for libraries, headers, and similar.
 Crates depending on the `-sys` crate can obtain those paths via environment variables supplied via Cargo, such as to compile other libraries using the same C library.
 This proposal provides a similar feature for other types of crates and libraries.
+- The Swift package manager has a concept of ["products"](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#product), which can be either libraries or executables.
+Expressing a dependency on a package allows you to make use of either the library or executable products of that package.
 - `make`, `cmake`, and many other build systems allow setting arbitrary goals as the dependencies of others.
 This allows building a binary and then running that binary in a rule that depends on that binary.

 # Unresolved questions